AnnaDobrucki/q20-frontend-v2/documentation/testing.md

 * In my create posts, I encountered an error that if a file was too large *and* potentially corrupted Cloudinary throws an error that I unfortunatley didn't have time to debug / fix.

+* I have also commented out all console.logs, however desired to leave them in for future ease when developing this in future.

 ## Validation
 Below are all verifications of code validations.